-Qualitative testing for IgG antibodies to the novel Coronavirus SARS-CoV-2 associated with COVID-19 infection is now live at RML core lab.
+Qualitative testing for IgG Nucleocapsid antibodies to the novel Coronavirus SARS-CoV-2 associated with COVID-19 infection is available at the RML core lab.

 The SARS-CoV-2 virus may stimulate the production of IgG antibodies, thus detection of IgG antibodies is indicative of exposure to the SARS-CoV-2 virus.
 Antibody detection may occur as early as 3 days after symptom onset, while the majority of patients will have detectable IgG antibodies 8-14 days after the onset of symptoms.
 At the time of 14 days or greater the sensitivity of the antibody test is 100% and specificity is 99.63%.